SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 I am not saying students should be paid to go to school.
 That issue is entirely different.
 Public education is an investment.
 It should be fully funded up to available teaching resources.
+We should not even worry about the pay-off, since the pay-off is incalculable, but whatever it is, it is yuuuuge!
+The private schools like
-The private schools like [St Mary’s Academy](https://www.stmarys.academy/) need to be crowded out, because they are elitist.
+[St Mary’s Academy](https://www.stmarys.academy/) need to be crowded out, because they are elitist.

-The placements of Calcea and Ne'Kiya are at the school mean other "less Catholic"" students do not get a place.
+The placements of Calcea and Ne'Kiya are at the school mean other "less Catholic" students do not get a place.
 This is not their fault of course.
 I'm saying it is a systematic problem with private schools.
-Not only do they consume more resources than public schools, the parents are paying for these, and they shouldn't be.
+Not only do they consume more resources per student than current public schools, the parents are paying for these, and they shouldn't be.
 There is no reason public schools cannot be as nice and hygienic as these private schools.
 The private schools prove the real resources are available.

 Sure, sure, admitting less desirable students into the schools messes up the pristine learning environment for these gifted kids.
-That's a whole other problem though, for another day. you cannot ignore it though, otherwise you give fodder for the elites who demand their kids go to a pristine school if they pay the money.
+That's a whole other problem though, for another day.
+You cannot ignore it though, otherwise you give fodder for the elites who demand their kids go to a pristine school if they pay the money.
 I am not trying to skirt this issue, I am just writing about a different issue today, the prizes & rewards issue.